shariati/OS-Folder-Icons/README.md

 ## Features

 - **Icon Generator**: Create custom folder icons with various colors and styles.
+- **Multi-Library Support**: Choose icons from Lucide, Font Awesome, and Heroicons.
 - **Bundles**: Browse and download curated collections of folder icons (Gaming, Finance, Office, etc.).
 - **Admin Panel**: Manage categories, tags, bundles, and the hero slider.
 - **Responsive Design**: Modern, glassmorphic UI that works on all devices.